 A student who has completed course work taken as a part of the requirements for the Certificate of Advanced Study in Education at the University of Illinois may petition for not more than 24 hours of such work and dissertation hours combined toward the program leading to the Ed.D., provided that the course work was taken within five years of the date of the petition.

-Credit earned in the Certificate of Advanced Study degree may not be applied toward a Ph.D. degree.
-If an individual is pursuing a Certificate of Advanced Study and decides to seek a Ph.D. instead, the usual Graduate Student Petition procedures should be followed without receiving the Certificate of Advanced Study degree.
+If an individual is pursuing a Certificate of Advanced Study and decides to seek a Ph.D. instead, the usual change of curriculum petition procedures should be followed without receiving the Certificate of Advanced Study degree.
 If this change is effected and the Certificate of Advanced Study degree is not awarded, previous course work intended to apply to the Certificate of Advanced Study can be counted toward the Ph.D. degree, subject to other policies governing the Ph.D. program.